 The City of Tucson Department of Transportation and Mobility (DTM) is planning neighborhood traffic safety improvements on a 5.6-mile corridor along neighborhood streets from Tucson Boulevard to Wilmot Road between 22nd Street and 29th Street.
 See the map below for the project route:

 Learn how this new overlay can help you redevelop your site or expand your business along the Sunshine Mile!

 Message from Steve K...Please find Council Member Kozachik's Newsletter at the following link:

 Topics in This Issue:

-On Thursday, June 24, 2021, crews from Next Generation Electrical, under contract with the City of Tucson Department of Transportation and Mobility (DTM), are scheduled to rewire the traffic signals at the Houghton Road and Tanque Verde Road intersection.
+On Thursday, January 13, 2022, crews from Next Generation Electrical, under contract with the City of Tucson Department of Transportation and Mobility (DTM), are scheduled to convert the traffic signal heads to include flashing yellow arrows at the 29th Street and Alvernon Way intersection.

 I’d like to announce a new member of my staff, Patrick Burns.
 Pat has previously worked for Mayor Rothschild and has already hit the ground running helping with grant applications.
 Welcome to the Ward 2 staff, Pat.